Legal

 • Consent – for marketing communications and for the placement of non-essential cookies;

-• Legitimate interests – for usage analytics, product improvement, and maintaining the security of the Service, provided that such processing does not override your rights and interests as a data subject;
+• Legitimate interests – for usage analytics, product improvement, and maintaining the security of the Service, to the extent recognized as a lawful ground for processing under the PDPL, and provided that such processing does not override your rights and interests as a data subject; and/or

 • Compliance with legal obligations – for example, the retention of financial and billing records in accordance with applicable UAE legal requirements.